Why Do People Like Anal?

 When the receptive partner is done, slowly separate.
 If you’ve used a butt plug together, they might be more comfortable heading to the bathroom to remove it, since doing so can sometimes feel like a bowel movement.
 If that’s not possible, then taking a deep breath and bearing down just a little can help with removal.

-After clean up, check-in with each other.
+After cleaning up, check in with each other.
 How are you both feeling?
 What did you like about the experience?
 What do you want to try next time?

 If you want to process the experience or learn more about anal, head to the chat tab in the Lover app to talk to an expert for personalized advice.